CallMarcus/domain-security-analyzer/docs/sri-reference.md

    - SRI not required for same-domain resources
    - Focus on external CDN and third-party resources

+### Unsafe Implementation Signals

+SecurityScorecard categorizes an SRI deployment as "unsafe" when any of the following are true:

+- The external resource lacks an `integrity` attribute entirely
+- Integrity values use unsupported algorithms (anything other than SHA-256, SHA-384, or SHA-512)
+- A mixture of valid and invalid hash tokens appear in the same attribute
+- Third-party resources load over insecure HTTP
+- Cross-origin resources omit the required `crossorigin` attribute

+The `scripts/sri_parser.py` helper crawls same-origin pages, inventories each external JavaScript and CSS include, and produces a report listing every resource that violates one or more of the checks above.
+The output includes the page URL, resource URL, recorded integrity/crossorigin values, and concise reason codes so the risky includes can be triaged quickly.

+### Compensating Controls

+SecurityScorecard allows a restrictive `Content-Security-Policy` to compensate for missing SRI.
+When crawling, the SRI parser records any CSP headers and flags the presence of a `script-src` (or `default-src`) directive that:

+- Avoids permissive tokens such as `*`, `http:`, `https:`, `data:`, `'unsafe-inline'`, and `'unsafe-eval'`
+- Provides a concrete allowlist (e.g., `'self'`, hostnames, or nonce/hash-based sources)

+If such a policy is detected, the report highlights that a compensating control is present even when unsafe includes remain.

 ## Generating SRI Hashes

 ### Command Line Tools